 Take the person who’s searching on behalf of a school or corporate group of 20 people.
 They’re going to be interested in going with a professional, well-established business.

-By putting your ads up in front of them, this is a signal that you’re running a real, legitimate operation.
+By putting your ads in front of them, this signals that you’re running a real, legitimate operation.
 In many cases, you’ll build a perception that your company is actually bigger than it is.

 Ultimately, you’ll benefit from what is known as the ‘Multiple Source Effect‘, where people are more likely to trust in an argument made by multiple sources.
 In the world of consumer marketing, this is otherwise known as ‘I’ve been seeing this company everywhere, they’ve got to be good.’